 Translated by Shinji Takaramura

-The Kansai Region (Kyoto, Nara, and Osaka) is famous for its many World Heritage sites and unique cuisine.
-This article introduces the five popular cherry blossom viewing spots in the area that you shouldn't miss in 2018!
+The Kansai Region (Kyoto, Nara, Osaka, and Hiroshima) is famous for its many World Heritage sites and delicious cuisine.
+This article introduces ten great cherry blossom viewing spots in the area that you shouldn't miss in 2019!

 Written by MATCHA